 Tables, formulas of mathematics and waveforms are subject to the same rules as any other type of drawing.
 Formulas and waveforms also have specific requirements:

 Formulas: One needs to label each formula as a separate figure and include brackets to show any necessary information.

 Waveforms: The presentation of waveforms must be in a single figure that uses a vertical and a horizontal axis to showtime.
-Each individual waveform must have a letter designation adjacent to the vertical access for identification.
+Also, each individual waveform must have a letter designation adjacent to the vertical access for identification.

 Tables: The tables in the illustration should be present in the sideways of the sheet.
-The top of the table must be present on the left side of the sheet to make it look desirable.
+Also, the top of the table must be present on the left side of the sheet to make it look desirable.